Jonah Lomu

-Born in Pukekohe to Tongan immigrants from Ha'apai, Lomu grew up between rural Tonga and Māngere, Auckland.
+Born in Pukekohe to Tongan immigrants from Haʻapai, Lomu grew up between rural Tonga and South Auckland.
 His childhood in Auckland was marked by local gang violence, and his mother nurtured his interest in sport.
 Attending Wesley College, he excelled in athletics and both rugby codes before pursuing a professional career.
 He burst onto the international rugby scene during the 1994 Hong Kong Sevens tournament, the same year he made his fifteen-a-side debut.
 He was acknowledged as the top player at the 1995 World Cup for his acclaimed 4-try performance in the semi-final against England, even though New Zealand lost the final to the host South Africa.
-In the semi-final he famously bulldozed several players and ran straight over the top of full-back Mike Catt, establishing him as one of the most talented young players of his generation.
+In the semi-final he bulldozed several players and ran straight over the top of full-back Mike Catt, establishing himself as one of the most talented young players of his generation.
 He shares with South African Bryan Habana the Rugby World Cup all-time try scoring record of 15, which he accumulated in only two tournaments.

 At the height of his fame in the mid-1990s, Lomu became a globally recognised cultural icon of South Auckland and its Pasifika community.
 His performance at that Rugby World Cup and others that followed established him as "rugby union's biggest drawcard", just as the game turned fully professional, with him swelling attendances at any match where he appeared.
 Lomu's innovative position as a physically large winger was highly influential; for his impact on the gameplay of rugby union itself, he has been compared with Muhammad Ali, Don Bradman and Tiger Woods in their respective fields.
 He was appointed as a Member of the New Zealand Order of Merit, for services to rugby, in the 2007 Queen's Birthday Honours.
 Lomu was known for his humility, gentle nature, and passion.
 He used his celebrity to support Pasifika community efforts and charities such as UNICEF, and often paid bills for his childhood friends in Māngere.